KurtRudolph/kurtrudolph.net/_posts/2013-09-18-common-inverview-questions.md

 I'm very passionate about programming and the possibilities of how computing may bring people together.
-Working largely alone though I've found my self rather isolated and have recently decided to pursue more conventional career opportunities.
+Working largely alone though I've found my self rather isolated and have recently decided to pursue more collaborative career opportunities.

 ## How do you go about solving a problem?
 I work toward finding a solution.
 I don't like to over think things.